ShauryaSingh-Official/BusinessPortfolioPlusBMS_Using_MERN_And_Redux/README.md

 ## 💬 &nbsp;Challenges faced

 There are many challenges faced during the development some of these are as -
+- How to deal with complex and major projects. ( LOC >= 2000+ )
 - Make application Responsive
 - Make UI more Attractive with modern approaches such as
   -  menu color change on scroll ,